contact: mail@huisaddison.com

 Addison Hu, Alden Green, and Ryan Tibshirani.
 The Voronoigram: Minimax estimation of bounded variation functions from scattered data.
 Submitted, 2022.

 Veeranjaneyulu Sadhanala, Yu-Xiang Wang, Addison Hu, and Ryan Tibshirani.
 Multivariate trend filtering for lattice data.
-Submitted, 2021.
+Annals of Statistics, 2024.

 Reinhart et al. An open repository of real-time COVID-19 indicators.
 Proceedings of the National Academy of Sciences, 2021.

 Addison Hu, Mikael Kuusela, Ann Lee, Donata Giglio, and Kimberly Wood.
 Spatio-temporal methods for estimating subsurface ocean thermal response to tropical cyclones.
-Submitted, 2020.
+Advances in Statistical Climatology, Meteorology and Oceanography, 2024.

 Addison Hu and Sahand Negahban.
 Minimax estimation of bandable precision matrices.
 Advances in Neural Information Processing Systems, 2017.